jacobrapp99/Final-Project-1600/VideoAudio.md

-# Video Files with Audio
+# Video File Types with Audio

 ### Here are video file types that allow audio that you can choose from for your video files
 ###### (Side Note: These are all lossy file formats as most consumer level video file types don't use lossless file types because the files would be to big)